Quantum++: A modern C++ quantum computing library: Conclusions and future directions

-As you may have already seen, \href{http://vsoftco.github.io/qpp}{Quantum++} consists mainly of a collection of functions and few classes.
-There is no complicated class hierarchy, and you can regard the \href{http://vsoftco.github.io/qpp}{Quantum++} API as a medium-level API.
+As you may have already seen, \href{https://github.com/vsoftco/qpp}{Quantum++} consists mainly of a collection of functions and few classes.
+There is no complicated class hierarchy, and you can regard the \href{https://github.com/vsoftco/qpp}{Quantum++} API as a low/medium-level API.
 You may extend it to incorporate graphical input, e.g. use a graphical library such as \href{http://qt-project.org/}{Qt}, or build a more sophisticated library on top of it.
-I recommend to read the source code and make yourself familiar with the library before deciding to extend it.
+We recommend to read the source code and make yourself familiar with the library before deciding to extend it.
 You should also check the complete reference manual \verb!./doc/refman.pdf! for an extensive documentation of all functions and classes.

-I hope you find \href{http://vsoftco.github.io/qpp}{Quantum++} useful and wish you a happy usage!
+An interesting future direction is to allow GPU parallelization, however at the time of the writing this was beyond the scope of this project.